-B.2.4 Recurring competences of Landscape Architect, Level 8
+B.2.4 Recurring competences of Landscape Architect, Level 7

+Performance indicators:

+EstQF Level 7

-- 1. Negotiates using a variety of communication techniques.
-Comprehends the needs of a large number of parties involved and participates in finding balanced solutions to any underlying issues that may arise.
-Is able to handle contradictory and non-standard situations. - 2.
-Leads the activity of the team or the creators of other parts of the construction project and prepares and provides primary tasks for them.
-Is familiar with the specific nature of other parties and their effect on the outdoor part of the project. - 3.
-Leads and organises the work of a working group: delegates tasks, motivates and consults team members and solves any problems that arise during the process.
+1. Negotiates using a variety of communication techniques.
+Determines and analyses the interests and needs of the individual parties involved and finds sensible and balanced solutions to any underlying issues that may arise.
+Is able to handle contradictory and non-standard situations.

+2. Creates the outdoor architecture part of a construction project as a whole in cooperation with the creators of other parts of the project.
+Is familiar with the specific nature of other parts of the construction project and their effect on the outdoor part of the project.

+3. Leads and organises the work of a working group: delegates tasks, motivates and consults team members and solves any problems that arise during the process.

-- 4. Creates trust through the full and precise execution of their work.
-Acts in accordance with agreements, behaves consistently and takes responsibility for their decisions and actions. - 5.
-Is informed about and takes into account innovations, knowledge and best practice in their sector and specialty and the requirements of legal acts. - 6.
-Analyses their experience and skills and assesses their need for self-improvement.
-Participates in further training and takes advantage of opportunities to further themselves professionally. - 7.
-Participates in competitions and exhibitions in their area of specialty.
-Contributes to the development of the sector through a variety of activities, e.g. participating in law-making, tutoring students, translating professional literature, writing professional articles, conducting training activities, participating in the work of juries and creating assignments for competitions. - 8.
-Uses a computer daily for information processing, safety and problem-solving at the Independent user level, for communication at the Advanced user level and for content creation at the Basic user level (see Annex 1 Scale of self-assessment in digital competence).
+4. Creates trust through the full and precise execution of their work.
+Acts in accordance with agreements, behaves consistently and takes responsibility for their decisions and actions.

+5. Is informed about and takes into account innovations, knowledge and best practice in their sector and specialty and the requirements of legal acts.

+6. Analyses their experience and skills and assesses their need for self-improvement.
+Participates in further training and takes advantage of opportunities to further themselves professionally.

+7. Participates in competitions and exhibitions in their area of specialty.
+Contributes to the development of the sector through a variety of activities, e.g. participating in law-making, tutoring students, translating professional literature, writing professional articles, conducting training activities, participating in the work of juries and creating assignments for competitions.

+8. Uses a computer daily for information processing, safety and problem-solving at the Independent user level, for communication at the Advanced user level and for content creation at the Basic user level (see Annex 1 - Scale of self-assessment in digital competence).
 Uses the software solutions, incl.
-CAD software, required for working in their specialty. - 9.
-Is fluent in Estonian and uses correct occupational terminology.
-Is able to communicate professionally in at least one foreign language at the B1 level (see Annex 2). - 10.
-Comprehends the nature of the role of a landscape architect, their profession and ethics in society, takes social factors into account and follows the requirements of occupational ethics in their activities.
+CAD software, required for working in their specialty.

+9. Is fluent in Estonian and uses correct occupational terminology.
+Is able to communicate professionally in at least one foreign language at the B1 level (see Annex 2).

+10. Comprehends the nature of the role of a landscape architect, their profession and ethics in society, takes social factors into account and follows the requirements of occupational ethics in their activities.

+Knowledge:

-- 1) general cultural history: development of local cultural landscapes and their changes over time, basic connections between people and their physical and socio-cultural environments; changes in values, attitudes, beliefs and behaviour over time: - 2) the economic and business environment and their general trends; - 3) legislation and normative documents governing the sector; - 4) generally accepted methods of inclusion; - 5) connections between people and physical and socio-cultural space; - 6) safety techniques, incl. fire safety, direct and indirect safety of outdoor space (landscaping, railing, stairs, sports grounds and playgrounds, lighting solutions, etc.), traffic safety (car parks, non-motorised transport routes, etc.), material safety and child safety; - 7) code of ethics: - 8) basics of teamwork and management.
+1) general cultural history: development of local cultural landscapes and their changes over time, basic connections between people and their physical and socio-cultural environments; changes in values, attitudes, beliefs and behaviour over time;

+2) the economic and business environment and their general trends;

+3) legislation and normative documents governing the sector;

+4) generally accepted methods of inclusion;

+5) connections between people and physical and socio-cultural space;

+6) safety techniques, incl. fire safety, direct and indirect safety of outdoor space (landscaping, railing, stairs, sports grounds and playgrounds, lighting solutions, etc.), traffic safety (car parks, non-motorised transport routes, etc.), material safety and child safety;

+7) code of ethics;

+8) basics of teamwork and management.